top of page

 Our TOPIC . . .
 Dynamic Dynasties!

-Our topic this term is history based, learning about the history of ancient China, focusing primarily on the Shang Dynasty,
+Our topic continues our learning about the history of ancient China, focusing primarily on the Shang Dynasty,

 and explores the lasting legacy of the first five Chinese dynasties, some of which can still be seen in the world today.